nordstream3/Godot-4-ROS2-integration/README.md

 ### Jolt Physics Engine

-While Godot 4 comes with a built-in physics engine, it has been noted that this default engine may not meet the high precision and performance requirements needed for advanced robotics simulations.
+While Godot 4 comes with a built-in physics engine, which may not meet the high precision and performance requirements needed for advanced robotics simulations.
 To address this, this project uses the **Jolt Physics Engine**, a native extension for Godot that provides a more robust and accurate physics simulation environment.

 Jolt is known for its high performance and stability, making it well-suited for simulations involving complex physical interactions.
 For more details on the Jolt Physics Engine and its integration with Godot, refer to the following resources: